rear/rear/.github/ISSUE_TEMPLATE.md

 <!-- Relax-and-Recover (ReaR) Issue Template

-Fill in the following items before submitting a new issue.
+Fill in the following items when submitting a new issue.
-(quick response is not guaranteed with free support):

-Please use proper GitHub Flavoured Markdown, see "Basic writing and formatting syntax" at https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax
+Use GitHub Markdown, see "Basic writing and formatting syntax" at https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax

--- You can safely remove this comment block
--->
+Support is voluntary without guarantee/warranty/liability -->

 * ReaR version ("/usr/sbin/rear -V"):